MicroEJ/docs/Tutorials/tutorialOptimizeMemoryFootprint.rst

 The following application configuration guidelines are recommended in order to minimize the size of the application:

 - Disable class names generation by setting the ``soar.generate.classnames`` option to ``false``.
 Class names are only required when using Java reflection.
-In such case, the name of a specific class will be embedded only if explicitly required.
-See also :ref:`stripclassnames` section for usage.
+In such case, the name of a specific class will be embedded only if is explicitly required.
+See :ref:`stripclassnames` section for more information.
 - Remove UTF-8 encoding support by setting the ``cldc.encoding.utf8.included`` option to ``false``.
 The default encoding (``ISO-8859-1``) is enough for most applications.
 - Remove ``SecurityManager`` checks by setting the ``com.microej.library.edc.securitymanager.enabled`` option to ``false``.
-This feature is only useful for Multi-Sandbox firmware.
+This feature is only useful for Multi-Sandbox firmwares.

 For more information on how to set an option, please refer to the :ref:`define_option` section.